adam-bouafia/LogPress/deployment/README.md

 docker run --rm ghcr.io/adam-bouafia/logpress:latest python -m logpress --version
 ```

 If you'd like a Docker Hub mirror, you can tag and push the image to Docker Hub with the `adambouafia/logpress:latest` tag.
-This requires Docker Hub credentials.
+This requires Docker Hub credentials and the `DOCKERHUB_TOKEN` secret in CI.

 ```bash
 docker tag ghcr.io/adam-bouafia/logpress:latest adambouafia/logpress:latest